raviq/compsoc/README.md

     )
 ```

-For example, to import `numpy`, you can either do
+For example, to use `numpy`, you can either do

 ```python
 import numpy as np